-Once a formal complaint is made, the Title IX Coordinator will commence the investigatory process as soon as practicable.
-The Title IX Coordinator and/or designee will analyze the complaint and notify the respondent that a complaint has been filed using the Notice of Allegations and Investigations form.
+Once a formal complaint has been filed, the Title IX Coordinator will commence the investigatory process as soon as practicable.
+The Title IX Coordinator and/or designee will analyze the complaint and notify the respondent that a complaint has been filed using the Notice of Complaint, Allegations and Investigations (NOIA) form.